Skip to content

 Contributing

-Issues and improvements are welcome.
-If you find a relationship pattern or migration syntax that is not detected yet, open an issue with a minimal Laravel example so support can be added safely.
+If you encounter a migration or relationship pattern that isn’t detected, open an issue with a minimal Laravel example so support can be added safely.

 • Contact us